ironexdev/asset-uploader/README.md

 # S3 Image Manager

-This simple S3 image manager allows you to:
+S3 Image Manager allows you to:
 - Optimize images with Sharp
    - Change quality
    - Change format
    - Resize
    - Clone (to create multiple versions of the same image)
 - Download processed images
+- View images stored in S3
 - Upload images to S3
 - Search images in S3
 - Delete images in S3